 - Using Nelnet’s automated phone system

-Borrowers can also add an authorized payer to their account, so if Mom or Dad wants to make payments towards your loans, they can.
+Borrowers can also add an authorized payer to their account, so if your parents want to make payments towards your loans, they can.

-Another way to keep tabs on your payments is through text message alerts.
-You can sign up for text alerts through their online system once you are logged in.
-You can set up alerts for important things like your payment due date, past due notifications, current statement, as well as if your loan status changes.
+A good way to keep tabs on your payments is through text message alerts.
+You can sign up for text alerts through Nelnet’s online system once you are logged in, with notifications available for your payment due date, current statement or any change in loan status.

-You can also send them an email using this form.
+You can also send an email using this form.

-For general correspondence, you can send letters to Nelnet here:
+For general correspondence, you can send letters to:

 P.O.
 Box 82561